dasputekrishna/Razorpay_Clone/README.md

 # Razorpay_Clone
-this is a razorpay payment application clone.
+this is a razorpay payment Gateway application clone.